 In Central Asia, geography has not apportioned access to natural resources equally.
 Since the breakup of the Soviet Union in 1991, its five Central Asian successor states have had no central mechanism to redistribute resources and thus overcome each’s a deficiency.
 Kyrgyzstan, while not blessed with the oil wealth of its neighbours, lies upstream of them on the Naryn River and produces 90% of its electricity from hydropower.

-The same water relies downstream on agriculture in Uzbekistan and Kazakhstan.
+The same water fuels agriculture downstream in Uzbekistan and Kazakhstan.
 But the water supply is falling at an alarming rate and has almost reached the critical level at which Kyrgyzstan’s Toktogul Hydropower Plant would struggle to operate.
 To avoid briefly closing the spillways to accumulate water – and thus devastating the agricultural communities reliant on its flow – Uzbekistan and Kazakhstan have agreed to supply Kyrgyzstan with electricity for the summers of 2021 to 2023.
 According to the Kyrgyz Energy and Industry Minister’s statement on 25 March, Kazakhstan will send up to 1 billion kilowatt-hours (kWh) while Uzbekistan has promised 750 million kWh to its eastern neighbour.

 Moscow-based political scientist Andrei Kazantsev described the genesis of the issue upon the dissolution of the USSR to the BBC in 2016: “It was food security for the downstream countries versus energy security for the upstream ones.”
 The effects of losing either is catastrophic.
 Kazakhs and Uzbekis have long suffered from water shortages, and as sugar beet farmer Asima Dalanbay told the BBC “we can’t live here without water.”